hunterwerlla/podman/README.md

 Searching utilizes ITunes.

 # TODO
-* fix playing a different file crashes if you don't pause, see #2 on todo
-* replace sox
 * re-add download bar
 * add verification of downloads
 * store user data in a database